Duration

 Excellent spoken and written communication

-Experience delivering and managing small group learning sessions
+Experience delivering and managing informal small-group learning sessions

 Experience working with diverse groups and ages